StanleyWan/EV-Charging/README.md

 The results confirm that EV charging is not only a technical process but also an economic and human one.
 While battery size and station type matter, **pricing incentives and user habits are the strongest drivers of behavior**.
 Casual drivers often “top up” only a little, commuters balance convenience and cost, and long-distance drivers fully recharge to maximize range.

 This insight is valuable for city planners, EV vendors, and charging providers: understanding human charging behavior can reduce strain on stations, improve customer satisfaction, and guide smarter infrastructure investment.

+## 9. Next Steps / Future Work

+- **Expand the dataset:** Incorporate more sessions and data sources to improve generalizability.
+- **Include external features:** Such as trip distance, geographic distribution of stations, or user demographics.
+- **Study pricing packages explicitly:** Vendor plans strongly affect behavior, but detailed package data was not available in this dataset.
+- **Explore unsupervised methods:** Clustering may reveal hidden user patterns beyond the predefined categories.

+By continuing this work, future research can provide deeper insights into the interaction between human behavior, vendor incentives, and charging infrastructure.